 |"We're just waiting for him to come back."|

-Houdini purchased 278 in 1904 for $25,000.
+Houdini purchased 278 on August 11, 1904 for $25,000.
 At the time, the neighborhood was largely home to prosperous Jewish and German immigrants.
 According to Bill Kalush, the house was built in 1895, but the Houdinis were its first occupants.
 Houdini called the house "the finest private house that any magician has ever had the great fortune to possess."

 |The library inside 278|

 The first floor was a formal reception area, and for a time also the medical office of Houdini’s brother, Leopold (who was almost killed in the house by an intruder in 1907).
 According to Houdini’s niece, Marie Blood, who spent a great deal of time at 278, the living area was primary on the second floor, which featured a large blue carpet with a gold dragon.
 The third floor held the master bedroom, where Harry and Bess had twin beds and were served via a dumbwaiter.
 The bedroom also had a gold-leaf curio cabinet containing heirlooms, including the famous Mirror handcuffs.
-Houdini’s office, workroom, and formidable library (complete with full-time librarian) was located on the top floor.
+Houdini’s office and workroom was located on the top floor.
 The basement was used as a workshop and storage, and somehow continued to yield undiscovered Houdini treasures into the 1990s.

 Rose Bonnano lived in the house well into the 1970s.
 For a time she rented part of it out as a dormitory for nearby Columbia University.
 Today it is subdivided into private apartments and appears to be in beautiful shape.
 It stands proudly as one of four original brownstones on the block.